Pergolas, Gazebos & Covered Structures project by Trueform Hardscapes in Langley, BC

 Pergolas, Gazebos & Covered Structures Cost in Langley

 Pergola costs range from $5,000 for a simple cedar pergola to $15,000 for a large custom structure with detailed woodwork.
 Fully roofed covered structures range from $12,000 to $35,000 depending on size, materials, and electrical integration.
 Gazebos range from $8,000 to $25,000.
 Aluminum and vinyl structures are typically 10 to 20 percent more than cedar.
 All prices include footings, engineering, and finishing.
 In Langley specifically, the cost driver to watch is the soil and access combination.
 In Willoughby and Walnut Grove, confirm your strata or DPA guidelines before you pick materials, because it can save thousands on rework.
 In Fort Langley, plan around the heritage review calendar rather than the weather.
 On rural acreages, talk to us about septic field locations and agricultural load requirements before we quote the base depth.
-We give you a transparent itemized estimate after the onsite visit so there are no surprises once the pergolas, Gazebos & Covered Structures build starts.
+We give you a transparent itemized estimate after the onsite visit so there are no surprises once the pergola work starts.

 Willoughby Townhouse Patio & Fire Pit